 We commenced operations on June 15, 2006, and are a closed-end limited partnership established by Apollo under the laws of Guernsey.
 AP Alternative Assets is managed by Apollo Alternative Assets, L.P. ("Apollo Alternative Assets") and invests in private equity, capital markets and opportunistic investments sponsored by Apollo Global Management, LLC and its subsidiaries (collectively "Apollo").
 Apollo Alternative Assets implements our investment policies and procedures and carries out the day-to-day management and operations of our business pursuant to a services agreement.
-Apollo is a leading global alternative investment manager with over 21 years of experience investing across the capital structure of leveraged companies.
+Apollo is a leading global alternative investment manager with over 22 years of experience investing across the capital structure of leveraged companies.

 We invest substantially all of our capital in Apollo-sponsored entities, funds and private equity transactions.
-As of March 31, 2012, our portfolio consisted of: (1) private equity co-investments in Apollo Investment Fund VI, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VI") and Apollo Investment Fund VII, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VII") portfolio companies (either held directly or through its ownership in certain other entities); (2) investments in Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund"), an Apollo-sponsored fund focused on value-driven, distressed and special opportunity investments; (3) investments in Apollo Asia Opportunity Offshore Fund, Ltd., ("Apollo Asia Opportunity Fund"), an Apollo-sponsored fund focused on debt and equity investment opportunities in the public and private markets in Asia; (4) investments in AP Investment Europe Limited ("Apollo Investment Europe"), an Apollosponsored European performing debt and mezzanine investment fund; (5) investments in Apollo European Principal Finance Fund, L.P. ("Apollo European Principal Finance Fund"), an Apollosponsored vehicle focused on opportunities in the non-performing loans sector in Europe; (6) opportunistic investments which are comprised of investments in Apollo Life Re Ltd. and GA Data Holdings Ltd. Apollo Life Re Ltd. is an Apollo-sponsored vehicle that owns the majority of the equity of Athene Holding Ltd. ("Athene"), the parent of Athene Life Re Ltd., a Bermudabased reinsurance company focused on the life reinsurance sector, Athene Annuity & Life Assurance Company (formerly Liberty Life Insurance Company), a recently acquired Delawaredomiciled (formerly South Carolina domiciled) stock life insurance company focused on retail sales and reinsurance in the retirement services market, Investor Insurance Corporation, a recently acquired Delaware-domiciled stock life insurance company focused on the retirement services market and Athene Life Insurance Company, a recently organized Indiana-domiciled stock life insurance company focused on the institutional guaranteed investment contract ("GIC") backed note and funding agreement markets.
-GA Data Holdings Ltd. is a real estate joint venture established to acquire and redevelop a data center located in the United Kingdom; and (7) temporary investments.
+As of June 30, 2012, our portfolio consisted of: (1) private equity co-investments in Apollo Investment Fund VI, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VI") and Apollo Investment Fund VII, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VII") portfolio companies (either held directly or through its ownership in certain other entities); (2) investments in Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund"), an Apollo-sponsored fund focused on value-driven, distressed and special opportunity investments; (3) investments in Apollo Asia Opportunity Offshore Fund, Ltd., ("Apollo Asia Opportunity Fund"), an Apollo-sponsored fund focused on debt and equity investment opportunities in the public and private markets in Asia; (4) investments in AP Investment Europe Limited ("Apollo Investment Europe"), an Apollosponsored European performing debt and mezzanine investment fund; (5) investments in Apollo European Principal Finance Fund, L.P. ("Apollo European Principal Finance Fund"), an Apollosponsored vehicle focused on opportunities in the non-performing loans sector in Europe; (6) Apollo Asia Private Credit Fund, L.P. ("Apollo Asia Private Credit Fund"), an Apollo-sponsored vehicle focused on private investing in the Asia Pacific region; (7) opportunistic investments which are comprised of investments in Apollo Life Re Ltd. and GA Data Holdings Ltd. and (8) temporary investments.
+Apollo Life Re Ltd. is an Apollo-sponsored vehicle that owns the majority of the equity of Athene Holding Ltd. ("Athene"), the parent of Athene Life Re Ltd., a Bermuda-based reinsurance company focused on the life reinsurance sector, Athene Annuity & Life Assurance Company (formerly Liberty Life Insurance Company), a Delaware-domiciled stock life insurance company focused on retail sales and reinsurance in the retirement services market, Investor Insurance Corporation, a Delaware-domiciled stock life insurance company focused on the retirement services market and Athene Life Insurance Company, a Indianadomiciled stock life insurance company focused on the institutional guaranteed investment contract ("GIC") backed note and funding agreement markets.
+GA Data Holdings Ltd. is a real estate joint venture established to redevelop a data center located in the United Kingdom.

-The net asset value of AP Alternative Assets as of March 31, 2012, was approximately \$1,580.2 million.
+The net asset value of AP Alternative Assets as of June 30, 2012, was approximately \$1,514.6 million.